[Return of] National Forced Affection Day

 While in Connecticut a few weeks ago I met Henry Young (a former horticulture extension agent), who did a guest post on the blog this past week about the important of “negative” results.
 He also had another interesting idea for the blog that I’m going to initiate this weekend – the “What I learned from my garden” feature.

-I did one of these back in July of 2010, when I worked water into a clay loam soil the same way you might work it into potting mix – with disastrous results.
-So to kick off our new weekend feature, here’s another story from my “oops” collection:
+I did one of these back in July of 2010, when I worked water into a clay loam soil the same way you might work it into potting mix – with disastrous results. … Continue reading this article “New weekend feature: “what I learned from my garden””

 Name This Course

 Undergraduate enrollment in the Virginia Tech Horticulture program has fluctuated over the years.
 The late 70’s saw huge numbers of students interested in all things green and growing – nearly 300.
 There was a gentle decline through the 80’s and in the 90’s number held around 150.
 A sharper decline took place over the past 8 years, with enrollment bottoming out at 85 students in 2009.
-Things have picked up a bit since – we’re currently at 100 give or take a few.
-But we really, really need to bump it back up to 150+ or we risk getting combined/rolled into a broader plant science program.
+Things have picked up a bit since – we’re currently at 100 give or take a few.… Continue reading this article “Name This Course”

 A selection of GP posts from 2011 (part 2)